astronomer/docs/astro/cli/astro-login.md

 astro login --login-link
 # The CLI provides a link to the Cloud UI that you can manually open in a web browser.

-astro login --token-login
+astro login --token-login <auth-token>
-# The CLI provides a link to the Cloud UI that you can manually open in a web browser.
-You then copy a generated token from the UI and enter it in the CLI.
-For a browserless login, you can open the link and copy the token on a separate machine from the one running the Astro CLI.
+# You then copy a generated token from the UI(cloud.astronomer.io/token) and use it with this command.
+Use this flag for a browserless login.
 ```

 </TabItem>